Revisiting derived crystalline cohomology: Introduction

 In this article, we develop a different approach which works in greater generality: we do not need the base to be perfect, of characteristic $p$ or even ``$p$-local'' such as $\mathbb{Z}_p$ or a perfectoid ring.
 We build a machinery to extend results about Koszul-regular ideals to quasiregular ideals in a systematic fashion.
 We say that a map $R \rightarrow S$ of animated rings {\cite[§5.1]{Cesnavicius2019}} is {\tmdfn{surjective}} if the induced map $\pi_0 (R) \rightarrow \pi_0 (S)$ is surjective (\Cref{def:surj-map-ani-ring}).

-\begin{theorem*}[\Cref{thm:ani-smith-eq}] The $\infty$-category of surjective maps of animated rings is projectively generated.
-The set $\{ \mathbb{Z} [x_1, \ldots, x_m, y_1, \ldots, y_n] \twoheadrightarrow \mathbb{Z} [x_1, \ldots, x_m] \barsuchthat m, n \in \mathbb{N} \}$ of objects forms a set of compact projective generators. \end{theorem*}
+\begin{theorem}[\Cref{thm:ani-smith-eq}] The $\infty$-category of surjective maps of animated rings is projectively generated.
+The set $\{ \mathbb{Z} [x_1, \ldots, x_m, y_1, \ldots, y_n] \twoheadrightarrow \mathbb{Z} [x_1, \ldots, x_m] \barsuchthat m, n \in \mathbb{N} \}$ of objects forms a set of compact projective generators. \end{theorem}

 For technical reasons, we will introduce the $\infty$-category of {\tmdfn{animated pairs}}, which is equivalent to the $\infty$-category of surjective maps of animated rings.
-By the formalism of left derived functors (\Cref{prop:left-deriv-fun}), given a functor defined for ``standard'' Koszul-regular pairs $(\mathbb{Z} [X, Y], (Y))$ where $X = \{ x_1, \ldots, x_m \}$ and $Y = \{ y_1, \ldots, y_m \}$\footnote{In this article, the multivariable notations $X$ and $Y$ are used from time to time.}, we get a functor defined on {\tmem{all}} animated pairs, and in particular, classical ring-ideal pairs $(A, I)$, and any comparison map between such functors is determined by the restriction to these Koszul-regular pairs.
+By the formalism of left derived functors (\Cref{prop:left-deriv-n-fun}), given a functor defined for ``standard'' Koszul-regular pairs $(\mathbb{Z} [X, Y], (Y))$ where $X = \{ x_1, \ldots, x_m \}$ and $Y = \{ y_1, \ldots, y_m \}$\footnote{In this article, the multivariable notations $X$ and $Y$ are used from time to time.}, we get a functor defined on {\tmem{all}} animated pairs, and in particular, on classical ring-ideal pairs $(A, I)$, and any comparison map between such functors is determined by the restriction to these Koszul-regular pairs.
+We learned the importance of such standard pairs from the proof of {\cite[Cor~4.14]{Bhatt2012}}.

-In order to formulate a reasonable generalization of the result for quasiregular semiperfect rings, just as we need animated pairs, we also need {\tmdfn{animated PD-pairs}} (\Cref{def:anipair-anipdpair}), denoted by $(A \twoheadrightarrow A'', \gamma)$ (\Cref{nota:ani-pdpair}).
+In order to formulate a reasonable generalization of {\cite[Thm~8.12]{Bhatt2018}}, just as we need animated pairs, we also need {\tmdfn{animated PD-pairs}} (\Cref{def:anipair-anipdpair}), denoted by $(A \twoheadrightarrow A'', \gamma)$ (\Cref{nota:ani-pdpair}).
 There is a canonical forgetful functor from the $\infty$-category of animated PD-pairs to the $\infty$-category of animated pairs, which preserves small colimits (\Cref{prop:forget-PD-small-colim}).
 This is remarkable since the forgetful functor from the $1$-category of PD-pairs to the $1$-category of ring-ideal pairs does not preserve small colimits (\Cref{rem:pdpair-pair-forget-not-preserve-colim}).
-The formalism gives us the left adjoint to the forgetful functor, called the {\tmdfn{animated PD-envelope functor}}.
+Moreover, the forgetful functor admits a left adjoint, called the {\tmdfn{animated PD-envelope functor}}.

 In general, the animated PD-envelope, considered as a kind of derived functor, is different from the PD-envelope.
 We will show that, there is a canonical filtration on the animated PD-envelope of $\mathbb{F}_p$-pairs\footnote{Or more generally, of animated $\mathbb{F}_p$-pairs.} (i.e. pairs $(A, I)$ where $A$ is an $\mathbb{F}_p$-algebra), called the {\tmdfn{conjugate filtration}} (\Cref{def:conj-fil-pd-env}), of which we can control the associated graded pieces: